tlxu/tlxu.github.io/_posts/2016-01-22-avoid-resource-leak.md

 date:   2016-01-22
 categories: Linux
 ---
-Just keep one single rule in mind: the one who creates a resource is responsible to destroy the resource.
+Just keep one single rule in mind: the one who creates a resource is responsible for destroying it.

 A user of a resource should only use it and will NEVER destroy it.